aws-solutions-library-samples/guidance-for-cell-based-architecture-on-aws/README.md

 ```

 This will generate and upload a new version of the cell template which now contains a Network ACL that denies all outgoing traffic for all resources in the cell VPC.
 The new template will trigger an execution of the codepipeline.
-The deployment to the sandbox cell will be successfull but the canaries will fail afterwards and halt the deployment.
+The deployment to the sandbox cell will be successful but the canaries will fail afterwards and halt the deployment.
 Here, the canaries simulate a business metrics.
 For example, after a new deployment to a cell, a increase in support cases or a decrease in sales would be an indication that something is wrong and that the new change shouldn't be deployed to more cells.